-The Folsom Public Library has a new Virtual Reality (VR) program starting in January of 2018.
+The Folsom Public Library has a new Virtual Reality (VR) program which started in January of 2018.
 This program is funded largely through grants from the California State Library.
 Download a flyer for the program.

 Hours: The Virtual Reality Lab is open on the 2nd and 4th Sunday of the month from Noon to 4PM.
 It is located in the Library Meeting Room alongside the 3D Printing Lab.
 Sign-up for a time slot to experience the Oculus Rift or HTC Vive (sign-ups begin at noon), or just drop in and try out the Google Cardboard.

 Virtual Reality is an emerging technology that allows you to experience real or imaginary worlds in an immersive way.
 This means that it has a lot of applications for education and entertainment.
 Imagine being able to visit the art museums of Europe, microscopic cell structures, or the International Space Station all without leaving the library.

 Experiences: Some of the VR and AR technologies have age restrictions limiting them to 13 years or older.
 All of the VR applications we select for the lab are appropriate for family viewing.
 Some examples are:

 The 3D Printing Lab is open on the 1st and 3rd Sundays of each month.
-The VR lab is open on the 2nd and 4th Sundays of the month.
+The VR lab is open on the 2nd and 4th Sundays.

 Frequently Asked Questions: